gw4e/gw4e.github.io/pages/mydoc/mydoc_nutshell.md

 with the path generator(s) together with the stop condition(s) works.
 ![MBT](https://raw.githubusercontent.com/gw4e/gw4e.github.io/master/images/mbtoffline.png "MBT")

-## Online Model Navigation
+## Model Navigation

-When a test has been generated, it needs to be completed because tests generation ends up with a test skeleton.
-Once you've completed the test, you will want to run it.
-At execution time GraphWalker walks thru the graph model, when it encounters a graph element (node, or vertex), it calls the test java method having the name of the element.
 The way GrahpWalker walks thru the graph is determined by a __Generator__.
 The way it stops walking is handled by a __Stop Condition__.
 Path generators together with stop conditions will decide what strategy to use when generating a path through a model, and when to stop generating that path.
 Different generators will generate different test sequences, and they will navigate in different ways.
+In Offline mode, the navigation helps to generate the test case.
+Each graph elements traversed is added to the list of the methods that make the test.
+In Online mode, once a test has been generated, it needs to be completed because tests generation ends up with a test skeleton.
+Once you've completed the test, you will want to run it.
+At execution time GraphWalker walks thru the graph model, when it encounters a graph element (node, or vertex), it calls the test java method having the name of the element.
 ## Generators

 There are many path generators offered by GraphWalker.
 The following are two examples :